Moncevicius/SimpleCurrencyConverter/README.md

 'Task' folder, 'main.js' contains the final stage implementation including previous stages.

 'Topics' folder contains exercises that are required to be solved prior to solving stages.
-By going inside the folder and different topics, information about the exercise specific to the topic can be found inside 'task.html' and the code inside 'main.js'.
+By going inside the folder and selecting a topic, information about the exercise specific to the topic can be found inside 'task.html' and the code inside 'main.js'.